rook/rook/Documentation/CRDs/Block-Storage/ceph-block-pool-rados-namespace-crd.md

 RADOS currently uses pools both for data distribution (pools are shared into PGs, which map to OSDs) and as the granularity for security (capabilities can restrict access by pool).
-Overloading pools for both purposes makes it hard to do multi-tenancy because it not a good idea to have a very large number of pools.
+Overloading pools for both purposes makes it hard to do multi-tenancy because it is not a good idea to have a very large number of pools.

 A namespace would be a division of a pool into separate logical namespaces.
 For